 The students wrote to Oregon Governor Kate Brown (D) about the implementation of House Bill 2845, which directs the Department of Education to develop ethnic studies requirements for adoption into existing public K-12 education standards.
 They requested greater geographic and racial diversity on the advisory group responsible for the implementation of ethnic studies in the Oregon public school system.
 Gresham is the most diverse city in the state, but currently lacks representation on the advisory panel, whose members are drawn from Portland and Salem.

 Periclean Faculty Leadership (PFL) Program

 Supported by Project Pericles, Periclean Faculty Leaders create and teach courses in the fine arts, humanities, social sciences, and natural sciences that address issues of social concern, enrich the curriculum, and enhance student social interest and involvement.
 In 2017, Assistant Professor of Dance Victoria Fortuna was selected to participate.
 Her course focused on community dance and collective creation.
 In 2020, Associate Professor of Theatre Kate Ming T'ien Duffly was selected to participate.
 Her course focuses on community-based performance and civic engagement in theatre.
-Faculty members interested in applying for the next round of this program should contact a member of the Civic Engagement Committee.
+Faculty members interested in applying for the next round of this program should contact a member of the Community Engagement Committee.